RomuloOliveira/basic-learning-challenges/README.md

 # basic-learning-dojo
-My mini-challenge to learn new languages or/and tools
+My mini-challenge used to learn new languages or/and tools